-- 1. Furnishing false information to the University. - 2.
-Forgery, alteration, misuse, or misrepresentation of documents or records. - 3.
-Obstruction or disruption of authorized University activities and functions on or off campus.
+- 1. FFI Furnishing false information to the University. - 2.
+Forgery Forgery, alteration, misuse, or misrepresentation of documents or records. - 3.
+Obstruction/Disruption Obstruction or disruption of authorized University activities and functions on or off campus.
 In instances of perceived disruption within classrooms, faculty filing a report against a student must utilize the Classroom Disruption Policy found in the Student Handbook.
 The University Student Code of Conduct may be employed for perceived violations of classroom disruption when either the faculty member or department head determines that further action is necessary. - 4.
-Physical abuse or conduct that threatens or endangers another person(s), to also include sexual harassment, sexual assault, dating violence, domestic violence or stalking between currently enrolled students that may be referred to the DOS by the Title IX office. - 5.
-Theft of property, possession of stolen property, or damage to property of the University, a member of the University community, or a visitor to the campus. - 6.
+Abuse/Threat of Abuse Physical abuse or conduct that threatens or endangers another person(s), to also include sexual harassment, sexual assault, dating violence, domestic violence or stalking between currently enrolled students that may be referred to the DOS by the Title IX office. - 5.
+Theft/Property Damage Theft of property, possession of stolen property, or damage to property of the University, a member of the University community, or a visitor to the campus. - 6.
 Accessory Attempting to commit, being an accessory to the commission of, or knowingly being in the presence of prohibited conduct. - 7.
-Unauthorized entrance into or use of University facilities. - 8.
-Violation of University regulations/policies. - 9.
-Manufacture, delivery, sale, use, possession, or distribution of either narcotic or dangerous drugs, except as permitted by law and University regulations. - 10.
-Possession, consumption, or distribution of alcoholic beverages on University property or at University sponsored activities except in accordance with the University policy. - 11.
-Lewd, obscene, or disruptive conduct and all forms of harassment.
+Unauthorized use of University facilities Unauthorized entrance into or use of University facilities. - 8.
+Violation of University regulations/policies Non-compliance with a university policy or regulation as outlined with the Student Handbook and/or the university Policy Library. - 9.
+Drugs Manufacture, delivery, sale, use, possession, or distribution of either narcotic or dangerous drugs, except as permitted by law and University regulations. - 10.
+Alcohol Possession, consumption, or distribution of alcoholic beverages on University property or at University sponsored activities except in accordance with the University policy. - 11.
+Lewd/Obscenity Lewd, obscene, or disruptive conduct and all forms of harassment.
 This will also include racial/ethnic, homophobic or other legally prohibited harassment. - 12.
-Unauthorized possession of weapons. - 13.
-Failure to comply with the direction of any authorized University representative, acting appropriately in the performance of his/her duties. - 14.
-All forms of hazing. - 15.
-Intentionally intimidating, impelling, threatening, or humiliating any member of the University community. - 16.
-Violation of the terms of any misconduct sanction imposed in accordance with this Policy. - 17.
-Behavior which causes or threatens to cause harm to the student, other persons, or property, or creates a pattern of extreme disruption, or indicates an extreme inability of a student to cope with her/his own needs, and also suggests the possibility of a mental disorder.
+Weapon Unauthorized possession of weapons. - 13.
+Failure to Comply Failure to comply with the direction of any authorized University representative, acting appropriately in the performance of his/her duties. - 14.
+Hazing All forms of hazing. - 15.
+Intimidation/Humiliation Intentionally intimidating, impelling, threatening, or humiliating any member of the University community. - 16.
+Sanction Violation Violation of the terms of any misconduct sanction imposed in accordance with this Policy. - 17.
+Extreme Disruption and/or Harm Behavior which causes or threatens to cause harm to the student, other persons, or property, or creates a pattern of extreme disruption, or indicates an extreme inability of a student to cope with her/his own needs, and also suggests the possibility of a mental disorder.
 In such instances, the Involuntary Student Withdrawal Policy will be used to determine: a) whether or not, from the available information, a student is suffering from a mental disorder, and b) the appropriate course of action. - 18.
-Misuse or unauthorized use of computer technologies, including hardware, software, computer interfaces, University databases, internet and electronic-mail applications, etcetera. - Use of computing facilities and resources to send or view obscene or abusive material or messages.
-Use of computing facilities and resources to interfere with normal operation of the university computing system. - Use of computing facilities and resources in violation of copyright laws. - This section also applies to potential violations of academic misconduct where computer technologies were utilized.
+Misuse of Technology Misuse or unauthorized use of computer technologies, including hardware, software, computer interfaces, University databases, internet and electronic-mail applications, etcetera.

+Use of computing facilities and resources to send or view obscene or abusive material or messages.
+Use of computing facilities and resources to interfere with normal operation of the university computing system.
+Use of computing facilities and resources in violation of copyright laws.

+This section also applies to potential violations of academic misconduct where computer technologies were utilized.